ihatesudo/stoplight.io/netlify/subpages/api-management-tools-stoplight.md

 API management refers to a range of tasks, including:

-●    API design
+- API Design

-●    Publishing
+- Publishing

-●    Enforcing usage policies and controlling access
+- Enforcing usage policies and controlling access

-●    Monitoring usage and performance
+- Monitoring usage and performance

-●    Supporting the user community.
+- Supporting the user community.

 It covers the entire life-cycle of an API, from planning through deployment to on-boarding users.